gambit2014/Chatbot-custom/README.md

 **Contributions**:
 Contributions are welcome!
 Feel free to suggest improvements, report issues, or contribute new features to enhance the chatbot's functionality.

-**License**:
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-This summary provides a concise overview of the project, highlighting its key features and technologies used, making it suitable for a GitHub repository README.